kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 ## Algorithm

 	func INSERT_INTO_SORTEDARRAY:
-	    input: sorted list, and key to be inserted
+	    (input) sorted list, and key to be inserted (output) sorted list with key inserted

-	    output: sorted list with key inserted
+	    key: <- last element in A  // A is a list

-	    key <= last element in A  // A is a list index = length(List) - 1
+	    index: <- length(List) - 1

 		iterate j from index to 1
         if A[j-1] > key then